 The emphasis of most academic literature about film-induced and cinematic tourism is on how film and TV texts stimulate the tourist impulse, but stardom, celebrity and fandom can also inform the impetus for travel.
 Rather than set-jetting, and the desire to relive the fantasy of film locations, this is motivated by the yearning to experience an “auratic” co-presence, with the object of adulation, what I term “star-induced” tourism.
 Indeed, Grant’s star identity and his associations with the city are used as a call to visit the city both on the VisitBritain and Visit Bristol websites and he is cited as one of the things that makes Bristol a UNESCO city of film.
-In their analysis of tourists’ motivations to visit film sites, Niki Macionis and Beverley Anne Sparks found that some participants’ personal motivations were highly influenced by wanting to “feel close to my favorite (sic) actor”.
-Returning to the festival from the United States of America for the third time in 2018, superfan Colleen Zwack described her desire to "get a closer connection to Cary. . . .
-Seeing and being in the actual places that were important to a young Archie Leach and later, Cary Grant, is just something extremely special”.
-Another participant in the 2018 tour, visiting from the United States for the first time, enjoyed the way in which the tour played with the “juxtaposition of who he was in life and on film”.
+In their analysis of tourists’ motivations to visit film sites, Niki Macionis and Beverley Anne Sparks found that some participants’ personal motivations were highly influenced by wanting to “feel close to my favorite (sic) actor.”

+Returning to the festival from the United States of America for the third time in 2018, superfan Colleen Zwack described her desire to "get a closer connection to Cary. . ..
+Seeing and being in the actual places that were important to a young Archie Leach and later, Cary Grant, is just something extremely special.”
+Another participant in the 2018 tour, visiting from the United States for the first time, enjoyed the way in which the tour played with the “juxtaposition of who he was in life and on film.”
 The ethos behind Looking for Archie is the importance of recognising this productive tension between Cary Grant and Archibald Leach in our understanding of Grant’s star persona.
 Grant himself often drew attention to his former identity: ‘I have spent the greater part of my life fluctuating between Archie Leach and Cary Grant; unsure of either, suspecting each.
 Only recently have I begun to unify them into one person.’

-Richard Dyer emphasises the “structured polysemy” of the star image, “the finite multiplicity of meanings and affects they embody”.
+Richard Dyer emphasises the “structured polysemy” of the star image, “the finite multiplicity of meanings and affects they embody.”
 Grant’s star identity is both complex and fascinating, oscillating as it does between the suave, debonair, global film icon, and the working-class Bristolian boy.
 This duality between Archie and Grant and the different Bristols that they inhabit is drawn out in the Looking for Archie tour, which uncovers layers of interlinked and little-known local history through a place-based journey of discovery.

-Each layer offers new perspectives on and engagement with the present environment and lived experience.
+Each layer offers new perspectives on and engagement with the complex interrelationship between the present and historic physical environment, Grant’s persona, his life and the tour participant’s lived experience.
 For example, this overlapping of Grant’s biography and his star image is brought into focus by a publicity shot of Grant on the roof of Bristol Cathedral in 1965, helping to raise funds for the repairs.
-This photograph was shown outside the cathedral, which was the starting point for the first edition of the tour in 2017, the venue deliberately chosen to tie in with the Christmas screening of The Bishop’s Wife (1947) the following weekend.
+This photograph was shown outside the cathedral, which was the starting point for the first edition of the tour in 2017; the venue deliberately chosen to tie in with the Christmas screening of The Bishop’s Wife (1947) the following weekend.
 In that film, Grant plays Dudley, a guardian angel who answers the prayer of Reverend Henry Biggs (David Niven) to help him build a cathedral.
 The realisation that life has imitated art, with the plot of the film so closely paralleling Grant’s later support for the real cathedral, has the potential to provide an affective thrill where the intersection between Grant’s biography and star persona is foregrounded.